assault

 - Unshaken bears the assault / Of their most dreaded foe, the strong southwest.

-- A violent onset or attack with moral weapons, for example words, arguments, appeals, and the like
+- A violent verbal attack, for example with insults, criticism, and the like

-- (criminal legal) An attempt to commit battery: a violent attempt, or willful effort with force or violence, to do hurt to another, but without necessarily touching his person, as by lifting a fist in a threatening manner, or by striking at him and missing him.
+- (criminal legal) An attempt to commit battery: a violent attempt, or willful effort with force or violence, to do hurt to another, but without necessarily touching the person, such as by raising a fist in a threatening manner, or by striking at the person and missing.

 - (singulare tantum, legal) The crime whose action is such an attempt.